Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

-The generality of the methods employed here suggest that our results have a broad scope and can be of relevance in a wide variety of scenarios involving strong hybridization of electronic and vibrational degrees of freedom, such as recent observations of nonadiabatic dynamics in cavity polaritonics \cite{vergauwe2019modification,lather2019cavity}.
+Our results suggest the possibility that the energy transfer dynamics between electronic states, such as excitons and charge-transfer states, could be governed by the multi-mode nature of the total vibrational environments, rather than a few vibrational modes quasi-resonant with electronic energy-gaps (see Supplementary Note 9).
+The generality of the methods employed here also suggest that our results have a broad scope and can be of relevance in a wide variety of scenarios involving strong hybridization of electronic and vibrational degrees of freedom, such as recent observations of nonadiabatic dynamics in cavity polaritonics \cite{vergauwe2019modification,lather2019cavity}.
 We expect that renormalization effects considered here may open an entirely new toolbox for vibrational reservoir engineering with possible applications in information technologies and polaritonic chemistry.

-This work was supported by the ERC Synergy grants BioQ and HyperQ and an IQST PhD fellowship.
-The authors acknowledge support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
+{\bf Acknowledgments}.
+F.C.-S., A.M., J.L., S.F.H. and M.B.P. acknowledge financial support by the ERC Synergy grants BioQ and HyperQ, and support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
+A.M. acknowledges financial support by an IQST PhD fellowship.
 T.R. acknowledges financial support by the Austrian Science Fund (FWF): P 33155-NBL.